 Have you ever tried to find out why your emails are landing in the spam folder and not reaching the inbox?

 Do not sweat.
-This guide will discuss email spam, including why emails land in the spam folder and stop them from reaching it.
+This guide will discuss email spam reasons and how to stop them from reaching it.
 You will also get some simple solutions you can put in place and some of the best tools to identify the problem.

 Email spam is any unsolicited email sent in bulk.
 One-on-one emails sent with a strategy in mind - to specific audiences for a specific purpose - are relevant.
 Whereas, the same email sent in bulk - without considering the audience - is spam.